sblaizerwize/nextflow-for-rnaseq-training/docs/index.md

 We would like to thank AWS and the University of Navarra for providing cloud resources (1,000 AWS credits) to support this project 💰.

+⚡ Click [here](https://github.com/sblaizerwize/nextflow-for-rnaseq-training/tree/main) to view this project on GitHub.

 ---

 # Motivation